aronnok/circuitbreaker_PCF/readme.md

 copied from https://github.com/mkheck/SCSedge-service

-Fixed to make it working in PWS
+Fixed to make it work in PWS